randommm/rabbitmq-website/site/oauth2.md

 ### <a id="multiple-resource-servers" class="anchor" href="#multiple-resource-servers">Multiple Resource Servers</a>

-Typically, all users that access a RabbitMQ cluster are registered within the same Identity Provider.
+Typically, all users that access a RabbitMQ cluster are registered within the same identity provider.
 And likewise, all tokens targeting the same RabbitMQ cluster also carry the same *audience*.
 In other words, all users reference a RabbitMQ cluster with the same resource name which must match the value of the `auth_oauth2.resource_server_id` setting.

 However, there are some use-cases where RabbitMQ is accessed by users registered in different Identity Providers or tokens are issued for the same RabbitMQ installation but with different *Audience*(s).
 For these use-cases, RabbitMQ OAuth 2.0 plugin and the Management plugin can be configured with multiple OAuth 2.0 resources.